ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

 Sets the aria-label for the `amp-carousel-button-prev`.
 If no value is given, the aria-label defaults to 'Previous item in carousel'.

+##### data-button-count-format (optional)

+A format string that looks like `(%s of %s)`, used as a suffix to the aria-label for `amp-carousel-button-next`/`amp-carousel-button-prev`.
+This provides information to users using a screen reader on their progress through the carousel.
+If no value is given, this defaults to '(%s of %s)'.

 #####  autoplay (optional)

 Advances the slide to the next slide without user interaction.